dcunited001/dcunited001.github.io/_posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.md

 article
 [Language Therapy For Autism and Traumatic Brain Injury](http://te.xel.io/posts/2015-01-28-language-therapy-for-asd-and-tbi.html).
 Part three of this series on cognition is a kind of generalization of that article.
-Ideas like this are often applied in cognitive behavioral treatments to present a patient with situations that force them to think differently or to develop new skills.
+Cognitive Behavioral Therapy applies ideas like this to present a patient with situations compelling them to think and react differently, to force development of new skills and thought patterns.
 However, the pursuit of these activites typically requires the patient to focus on activities they don't inherently excel at.
 And so, we need to approach this in such a way as to avoid needless frustration for someone.

 However, it is a virtue to enjoy the pursuit of that which is